-The Plastic Surgery debate has been in the blogosphere lately with several of Babble’s contributers weighing in on the issue and sharing their personal stories.
-Since then, a few other bloggers have shared their own stories, criticisims, or salutes to the women that have undergone a procedure or two themselves.
+The Plastic Surgery debate has been in the blogosphere lately with several of Babble’s contributors weighing in on the issue and sharing their personal stories.
+Since then, a few other bloggers have shared their own stories, criticisms, or salutes to the women that have undergone a procedure or two themselves.

 And since I love a healthy debate, I figured why not discuss the topic myself and see what you all think about the issue.

 So here I go.
 I think the decision to undergo surgery is certainly a personal one and totally up to the man or woman considering it.
 Some people do it for health, others just to look better.
 Whatever the reason, if it makes YOU happy, I say go for it!
 Some women can spend hours and years in the gym trying to get rid of that baby pouch leftover from pregnancy.
 Why not snip off that pouch if your able to do it?

 Where I draw the line, however, is excessive plastic surgery.
 Women like Heidi Montag from the MTV series The Hills comes to mind.
 She went form 0-60 with her breast implants and all the other work only to look, well, plastic and no longer attractive.
 She still looked natural after her first procedure.
 Unfortunately for her, she quickly became the example of going overboard.